 - You can apply disk quotas and partitions simultaneously

 - The uncompressed file size is counted against the quota limit

-How to enable Disk Quota in Windows 10
+How to enable Disk Quota for Users in Windows 11/10

 First, makes sure where you want to apply the Disk Quota limit.
 Since it cannot be applied to folders, you will have to apply to disk.
 While you can, I would suggest not restricting user quota on the primary drive, but on the rest of the partitions.
 It will help you pinpoint if they store everything on their desktop.
 Follow the steps to get it done.

 - Open File Explorer, and go This PC folder on the left panel.

 - Right-click on the drive on which you need to enable Disk Quota, and select Properties from the context menu.